If you own an IT company and are thinking about an exit strategy, it’s essential to consider valuation multiples.

 The Russian invasion of Ukraine further dampened investor sentiment.
 The valuations of software development companies were far from immune to these macro headwinds, especially considering that many companies have delivery centers in Eastern Europe.

-Overall, despite most fundamental metrics being well above pre-covid levels, the median EBITDA multiple almost halved in the first three months of 2022 and continued to decline throughout that year.
+Despite most fundamental metrics being well above pre-COVID levels, the median EBITDA multiple almost halved in the first three months of 2022 and continued to decline throughout that year.

 Market sentiment drove some of the change in multiples of IT consulting companies, but they were much less exposed to the investors’ mania of 2020 and 2021.
 We believe this is because of the difference in operations.
 Services offered by IT consulting companies are more labor intensive, a detracting factor under the growing labor shortage.
 These companies also face stronger competition where it’s challenging to differentiate, and the decision is often based on price.
 Lastly, services offered by IT consulting companies are more commodity-like while software development is considered more niche.

-- We expect some segments will show more resilience:
+- We expect some segments will show more resilience relative to peers:

 - Maintenance projects for enterprise customers: Large Fortune 500 companies need to continue to invest in mission-critical systems.